awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

 ### Console<a name="aurora-global-database-attach.console"></a>

-**To add an AWS Region to a Aurora global database using the AWS Management Console**
+**To add an AWS Region to an Aurora global database using the AWS Management Console**

 1. In the top\-right corner of the AWS Management Console, choose any AWS Region where Aurora global databases are available\.